pencil2d/pencil2d.github.io/_posts/2018-10-02-hacktoberfest-pencil2d.md

 # I Can't Program, How Can I Participate?

 While Pencil2D is constantly in need of programmers to help implement new features and fix bugs in the software, there are other things you help us with:
-- We are in need of documentation to help users learn the ropes of Pencil2D.
+- We are in need of **documentation** to help users learn the ropes of Pencil2D.
 If have worked with Pencil2D lots, this could be the perfect task for you.
 For more details contact us on one of our official channels (see Getting Help).
-- We may be looking for some animations to demo key features of the the software.
+- We may be looking for some animation files to **demo** key features of the the software.
 If you animate and are interested in helping with this, contact us for more information (see Getting Help).
-- If you are fluent in a foreign language you can help by translate and proofread the messages in Pencil2D into your language.
+- If you are fluent in a foreign language you can help by **translating** and **proofreading** the messages in Pencil2D into your language.
 You can find and help with our translations on the [Transifex platform](https://www.transifex.com/pencil2d/pencil2d/).
-- If you are experienced with web development but not C++, our website is also has an open source repository available [here](https://github.com/pencil2d/pencil2d.github.io).
+- If you are experienced with **web development** but not C++, our website is also has an open source [repository available here](https://github.com/pencil2d/pencil2d.github.io).
 We don't have many things to work on for it at the moment, but have a look around our site and let us know if there is something you think you can improve upon.
 - Get creative!
 Think about what you are good at and if you can use skills to help us in any way.
 Are you an artist?
 Maybe you can make create mockups for parts of our interface.
 Work in advertising?
 Maybe you can provide some suggestions for marketing our software.
 Even simple things like spreading the word or thanking the developers can be more helpful than you think (although these won't help you get the t-shirt).

-In order for your work to count towards a free t-shirt from Digital Ocean, you will need to submit something called a pull request.
-If you have no idea how to do this, we can help walk you through the process, see Getting Help for more information.
+**Note:** In order for your work to count towards a free t-shirt from Digital Ocean, you will need to submit something called a **pull request**.
+If you have no idea how to do this, we can help walk you through the process, see **Getting Help** below for more information.

 # Tracking our progress